apify/apify-client-js/docs/index.md

 ### Running Actors

-To start the Actor, you can use the [ActorClient](https://docs.apify.com/api/client/js/reference/class/ActorClient) (`client.actor()`) and pass the Actor's ID (e.g. `john-doe/my-cool-actor`) to define which Actor you want to run.
+To start an Actor, you can use the [ActorClient](https://docs.apify.com/api/client/js/reference/class/ActorClient) (`client.actor()`) and pass the Actor's ID (e.g. `john-doe/my-cool-actor`) to define which Actor you want to run.
 The Actor's ID is a combination of the username and the Actor owner’s username.
 You can run both your own Actors and [Actors from Apify Store](https://docs.apify.com/platform/actors/running/actors-in-store).

 #### Passing input to the Actor